COMP2110-2023/comp2110-portal-design/readme.md

 for a very wide monitor - this can mean that when someone views your page on a laptop screen the design would not work.
 Test your design at different browser window sizes to check that it works ok.

+If you want to reference images from your CSS rules, you can either include them in this project (add them with git) or reference them via URL on the open web (preferred).